This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

 - You may need blood tests or x-rays before your surgery.
-Talk to your caregiver about these and other tests you may need.
+Talk to your healthcare provider about these and other tests you may need.
 Write down the date, time, and location of each test.

 - You may need to clean out your intestines before surgery.
 Eat high-fiber foods, such as fruits, vegetables, and whole-wheat breads, for 2 days before your surgery.
-Drink 6 to 8 (8 ounce) glasses of water a day, unless your caregiver tells you not to.
+Drink 6 to 8 (8 ounce) glasses of water a day, unless your healthcare provider tells you not to.
 You may need to take a laxative the day before your surgery.
-Ask your caregiver what laxative to take and when to take it.
+Ask your healthcare provider what laxative to take and when to take it.

 The night before your surgery: